 The unique aspect of this operation was that it was primarily led by the Iraqi Security Forces, under the direction of Iraq’s Prime Minister at the time, Nouri al-Maliki.
 The American military played a crucial supporting role, providing vital capabilities like air support, armored vehicles, and intelligence services.
 The operation marked a significant milestone in the Iraq War.
 It demonstrated the growing capabilities of the Iraqi Security Forces and the strengthening partnership between the U.S. and Iraqi governments.

-This joint operation served to weaken the Mahdi Army significantly.
-Additionally, it disrupted its operations and helped Coalition forces regain weapons caches and strategic locations under their control.
-The success of the op set the stage for improved security and governance in the affected regions.
+This joint operation significantly weakened the Mahdi Army.
+Additionally, it disrupted its operations and helped Coalition forces regain control of weapons caches and strategic locations.
+The success of the operation also set the stage for improved security and governance in the affected regions.
 In turn, this showcased the effective collaboration between American and Iraqi forces.

-Both American and Iraqi forces displayed an impressive capacity to adapt during the operation.
-They adjusted to complex urban fighting conditions, changed tactics when necessary, and made swift decisions that saved lives.
+Both American and Iraqi forces displayed an impressive capacity to adapt during the battle.
+They adapted to complex urban fighting conditions, adjusted their tactics as needed, and made swift decisions that saved lives.
 This showed a remarkable level of trust and coordination between the two allied forces.

 As American and Iraqi forces entered Sadr City, they met stiff resistance.
 Urban warfare is complex and demanding.
-Buildings can turn into fortresses, and narrow streets into ambush points.
+Buildings can become fortresses, and narrow streets can become ambush points.
 The American military had to employ its cutting-edge technology and tactics.
 They used drones, precision artillery, and highly skilled marksmen to neutralize threats, often within yards of civilian homes.

 During the battle, American troops demonstrated exceptional levels of coordination.
 Infantry units cleared buildings while engineers built barriers.
 Medical teams saved lives, all under the cover of tanks and aerial support.
 It was an awe-inspiring display of what our men and women in uniform are trained to do.